 3. Hibiscus Pack

-- In a blender, add aloe gel and a handful of hibiscus leaves.
+- In a blender, add the Aloe gel and a handful of hibiscus leaves.
 You can also add the flowers for better results.

 - You will get a smooth green paste.
-Apply this on the roots and hair strands and leave it for 30 minutes.
+Apply this on the root and hair strands and leave it for 30 minutes.

 - Wash with shampoo.
 You may also have to shampoo your hair twice to remove this hair pack.

 Taking aloe vera first thing in the morning can have tremendous benefits.
-It flushes out the toxins from your system, facilitates digestion, and improves the function of the kidneys.
+It clears the toxins out of your system, facilitates digestion, and improves the function of the kidneys.